-The Student Council is made up of 11 members across our campuses.
-Its main purpose is to represent the interests and voices of the student body, acting as a liaison between students and university leadership to ensure that students are well-represented and supported across the wider Manukau Institute of Technology at all times.
+The Student Council is made up of 14 members across our campuses.
+Its main purpose is to represent the interests and voices of the student body, acting as a liaison between students and university leadership to ensure that students are well-represented and supported across the wider Manukau Institute of Technology and Unitec at all times.
 It advocates for student needs, contributes to policy discussions, supports student wellbeing and engagement, and helps organise events and initiatives that enhance campus life.

 See below for roles and the eligibility criteria: